Welcome to Liquid Audio’s FAQs

-Good question and don’t know, it depends on what’s wrong with your equipment, the type of work you’ve requested and how busy I am.
+This depends on your equipment, its problems and how busy I am.

-I seemingly have half of Perth’s hi-fi equipment here for service or repair at any given time!
-I’m definitely not complaining, but it means there will be jobs ahead of yours, so keep this in mind.
+It feels like I constantly have half of Perth’s hi-fi equipment here for service or repair.
+Whilst I’m definitely not complaining, it means there will be lots of jobs ahead of yours, so keep this in mind.